Investment Plans With High Returns˜

 • 02 Mutual Funds

-Systematic Investment Plans (SIPs): SIPs in mutual funds are a preferred investment approach.
+Systematic Investment Plans (SIPs): SIPs in mutual funds are a popular way of investment when compared to lumpsum investment.

 • 03 Stock Market Investments